aspuru-guzik-group/gryffin/docs/source/cli_documentation.rst

     $ gryffin -f FILE -c JSON

 There are two required argurments to run ``Gryffin`` from the command line.
-A filepath to and Excel or CSV file with all previous experiments must be provided and usual ``Gryffin`` configuration file must be provided.
+A filepath to an Excel or CSV file with all previous experiments must be provided and the usual ``Gryffin`` configuration file must be provided.
 Please refer to the Configuration section for the details of all configuration parameters.

 Required arguments:
   -f                Excel/CSV file with all previous experiments.